Why Do Synovial Joints Have Greater Flexibility Than Fixed and Cartilaginous Joints?

 Synovial joints

 Close your eyes, just kidding.
 How could you read this with your eyes closed???
 Instead, picture your knee, elbow, or shoulder – these are prime examples of synovial joints.
 What sets them apart is their intricate design and dynamic components.
-Synovial joints are encapsulated by a joint capsule, which is lined with synovial fluid.
-This fluid acts as a lubricant, reducing friction and allowing smooth movement.

 Prime examples of synovial joints